Pieter Stadnitski: Career

-Since 1788 Holland's finances were hopelessly in disarray; however, the rulers were unwilling to pay the price of full amnesty for rescuing the Patriots, living in the northwest of France and Paris.
+Since 1788 Holland's finances were hopelessly in disarray; however, the rulersPieter Stadnitski (2 April 1735 – 29 November 1795) were unwilling to pay the price of full amnesty for rescuing the Patriots, living in the northwest of France and Paris.
 In 1788 Stadnitski managed to lure the Orangist Laurens van de Spiegel into a trap; he put him on the idea of a forced loan, and when the States-General took up the idea, he and his kindred spirits voted against it, stirred up resentment against the incumbent government and depressed Holland's bonds by stock market manoeuvres.
 In May 1789 they launched a loan to France, the so-called House of Four (the brothers Van Staphorst and Van Eeghen and ten Cate and Vollenhoven) decided to send Theophile Cazenove to the United States who began purchasing land in 1792; he published a prospectus, Voorafgaand bericht, wegens eene negotie, op landen in America.
 In early 1793, when Holland had to go deeper into debt for the Dutch East India Company and issued a 4% loan for an unspecified amount, the commercial world refused to cooperate.
 Again it was Stadnitski, who offered help from the Patriots on condition of a general pardon.
 Van de Spiegel refused the offer and Holland saved itself by demanding a liberal donation.